-There are two different ways to use solvent in this process.
-You can either use high pressure and high temperature, or high pressure but low temperature.
+There are two different ways to use the solvent in this process.
+You can either use high pressure and high temperature or high pressure but low temperature.
 The difference between these two methods is that high temperature may alter the nature of your oil through breaking it down.

 Solvent extraction gets rid of most of the plant material in the hemp.
 What’s left behind are cannabinoids such as CBD, THC, and dozens more of chemical compounds.
 These chemical compounds are what make CBD oil so effective.